Roasted Butternut Squash Curry with Lentils

 Brussels sprouts sautéing in a skillet.

-Once the sprouts are tender, add the cooked lentils back into the pan and stir in the butternut squash curry sauce from the blender.
-Stir everything together until the lentils and Brussels sprouts are evenly coated in sauce.
+Once the Brussels sprouts are tender, mix with lentils and the butternut squash sauce from the blender.
+Stir everything together until the lentils and Brussels sprouts are evenly coated in sauce and simmer over low-medium heat.

 Yellow butternut squash curry in an aluminum skillet.